andrew-aj/Game/README.md

 To install EnTT download the library to CMAKE_PREFIX_PATH/EnTT.

 To install GLM, download the library to CMAKE_PREFIX_PATH/glm.

+To install YAML, download the library to CMAKE_PREFIX_PATH/yaml.

 After this, reload your clion and then let the cmake compile and it should work.